Special Needs Hockey Team

 The Condors are members of the American Special Hockey Association, which is comprised of more than 50 teams across United States and Canada.
 This includes two new teams which, inspired by the Condors, were formed in California within the past three years– one in Santa Clarita, one in San Diego .
 Four years ago, a family whose two sons had skated for many years with the Condors were also inspired to start a similar program in Pasadena.

 The Condors program is dedicated to the enjoyment, skill development and safety of its members.
 All players must wear full protective gear.
 All players must be registered with ASHA which provides insurance.
 Registration with ASHA is free and can be completed on line.
+If you need gear please go to the registration packet, item 6.

 The Condors practice in three sessions, from September through June.
 Thanks to generous donations from the Wayne Gretzky Foundation in 2013 and 2015, we are able to keep fees down to just $10 for each practice, when the session is paid for in full.
-For players who plan to participate in less than 60 percent of the practices, the drop in fee is $15 per practice.

 October 2009 : Tri-state Tournament (Utah, Colorado and California) in Salt Lake City.
 Thanks to the generosity of fans, friends and family and Scott Belinsky.